pytorch/pytorch/docs/source/notes/rref.rst

       A -> Y -> Z

-If Z calls to_here on the ``UserRRef``, the owner at least knows A when Z is deleted, because otherwise, ``to_here`` wouldn't finish.
-If Z does not call to_here, it is possible that the owner receives all messages from Z before any message from A and Y. In this case, as the real data of the ``OwnerRRef`` has not been created yet, there is nothing to be deleted either.
+If Z calls :meth:`~torch.distributed.rpc.RRef.to_here` on the ``UserRRef``, the owner at least knows A when Z is deleted, because otherwise, :meth:`~torch.distributed.rpc.RRef.to_here` wouldn't finish.
+If Z does not call :meth:`~torch.distributed.rpc.RRef.to_here`, it is possible that the owner receives all messages from Z before any message from A and Y. In this case, as the real data of the ``OwnerRRef`` has not been created yet, there is nothing to be deleted either.
 It is the same as Z does not exist at all.
 Hence, it's still OK.

 Implementation
 --------------